CarnageOP10/Acne-and-Jaundice-prediction-using-YOLO-V8-Inception-V3-and-Qwen2-VLM/README.md

-# DermaDetect: Skin Condition Analysis using YOLOv8, InceptionV3, and Qwen2-VLM
+# SkinVision: Skin Condition Analysis using YOLOv8, InceptionV3, and Qwen2-VLM

 ## Overview

-**DermaDetect** is a comprehensive solution for analyzing skin conditions, specifically focusing on acne detection and jaundice prediction.
+**SkinVision** is a comprehensive solution for analyzing skin conditions, specifically focusing on acne detection and jaundice prediction.
 The project leverages advanced machine learning models—**YOLOv8** for acne detection and **InceptionV3** for jaundice prediction.
 Additionally, it integrates **Qwen2-VLM** to provide personalized advice based on the analysis results.
 The application is deployed using the Flask web framework, ensuring an accessible and user-friendly interface.

 ## Table of Contents